 Our four colour coded walks range from a gentle 1 mile to a 4 mile hike and begin from the visitor welcome kiosk.
 They are a great way to start exploring the estate and our cafe in the stableyard makes a good start or finish point.
 You can find out more and print off trail guides in the walks section below.

 Hughenden’s codename during the war was Hillside for good reason as most walks will include a slope or two but the reward for climbing higher is a spectacular view.

-For those who like to be guided rather than wander independently, our rangers have regular events throughout the year.
-From wild woodland walks to children's trail trackers and mini beast and butterfly spotting, there's something for everybody.
+Interested in finding out more about this fascinating landscape?
+Our coutnryside rangers have regular events throughout the year.
+From wildflower woodland walks to children's trail trackers, mini beast trails and butterfly spotting, there's something for everybody.
 Visit our events page to see what's coming up.